EngBaz/Interactive-PDF-Chatbot/README.md

 # Q&A Conversational Agent

-This project presents a PDF question-answer conversational agent
+This project presents a PDF question-answer conversational agent for extracting information from an uploaded document.

 1. Create a virtual enviromnent
     ```console